- Surety bonds ensure that businesses complete the work they were hired for.

 - The obligee is the business or entity that requires the surety bond.
 While government agencies are common obligees, anyone who wants assurance of a job’s completion can require a surety bond.

 Under the Miller Act, which was established in 1935, contractors providing construction, alteration or repair services for federal buildings must have a surety bond for contracts that exceed $100,000.
-The Little Miller Act is the state version of the federal rule, requiring companies to have a bond when doing work on state buildings or bidding on state contracts.
+The Little Miller Act is the state version of the federal law, requiring companies to have a bond when doing work on state buildings or bidding on state contracts.
 That rule went into effect in 1967.

 What are the types of surety bonds business owners might need?